laksjdjf/pfg-webui/README.md

 + Download [pretrained model](https://huggingface.co/furusu/PFG) (pfg-wd14-n10.pt etc..) and put it in ./models.
 + You can see menu bar of "PFG" on txt2img tab.

+# Setting
++ pfg_scale: The strength of the pfg.
++ pfg model: Weight file of pfg in ./models.
++ pfg num tokens: This is determined uniquely for a weight file.
++ use onnx: Using onnxruntime.

 # Hint
 + The CFG scale is an important parameter.
 It may work better if it is larger than for normal image generation.